-Congressman Tom Reed was first elected to represent the 29th District of New York in a special election held November 2, 2010.
-He took office during the “lame duck” session of the 111th Congress and began his own full two year term in the 112th Congress on January 5, 2011.
-Reed was re-elected on November 6, 2012 to serve a two year term in the new 23rd District.
+I was first elected to represent the 29th District of New York in a special election in November 2010.
+After taking office during the “lame duck” session of the 111th Congress, I began serving a full two-year term in the 112th Congress in January 2011.

-In June 2011 Congressman Reed was appointed to the Committee on Ways and Means.
-The Ways and Means Committee has broad jurisdiction over many issues including tax policy, trade, health care, and Social Security.
-He serves on the Human Resources, Oversight, and Select Revenue Measures subcommittees of Ways and Means.
+In June 2011, I was appointed to the Committee on Ways and Means.
+This committee has broad jurisdiction over many issues including tax policy, trade, health care, and Social Security.
+I currently serve on the Select Revenue and Social Security subcommittees.

-Reed has gained a reputation of fighting for job creation through tackling our national debt, reducing burdensome regulations on small businesses – our country’s drivers of private-sector job growth, – reforming the tax code to make it simpler, fairer, and less costly, and developing an “all-of-the-above” comprehensive energy policy.
-Last year, Tom began an initiative to spotlight taxpayer dollars being frittered away by federal agencies.
-The program has highlighted more than $14,771,638,198 of wasteful spending thus far.
+I am committed to fighting for job creation by tackling our national debt, reducing burdensome regulations on small businesses – our country’s drivers of private-sector job growth – reforming the tax code to make it simpler, fairer, and less costly, and developing an “all-of-the-above” comprehensive energy policy.
+Our office has worked hard to highlight taxpayer dollars being frittered away by federal agencies.
+This initiative has highlighted more than $14,781,015,198 of wasteful spending thus far.